rfinnie/docker-piaware/README.md

 If this is a new site, don't set FA_FEEDER_ID.
 The first time you run the container, FlightAware will generate and display a new feeder ID in the container output.
 Note this UUID and use it for future invocations (otherwise a new feeder ID will be generated every time).
 Also be sure to go the FlightAware site configuration page and set latitude/longitude of the site, and other information.

 Port 8080 is the local SkyView information page (visual representation of planes in the sky).
-Port 8754 is, if enabled, Flightradar24's status page.
 Other ports are available, such as 30002 for the raw feed.